 Their outside hutch and run needs to be placed over grass that doesn’t contain any of the plants that are harmful to them.
 Guinea pigs often eat harmful substances that can make them ill and die.

 Similarly keep their hutch away from flowerbeds and herbicides/pesticides as these are poisonous also.
-Ideally chose a run or hutch that you can move easily so you can provide your guinea pigs with fresh grass several times a week – they make excellent lawnmowers!
+Ideally chose a run or hutch that you can move easily.
+Then you can provide your guinea pigs with fresh grass several times a week – they make excellent lawnmowers!

-We’ve heard from friends of ours about people often forgetting about their dear little guinea pigs whilst rushing about with busy lives.
-If you think you are likely to forget about your little furry friends then bringing them inside to a quiet peaceful house may be the best solution to your guinea pig’s problems.
+We’ve heard from friends of ours about people often forgetting about their dear little guinea pigs!
+Especially when rushing about with busy lives.
+If you think you are likely to forget about your little furry friends then bring them inside.
+A nice quiet peaceful house may be the best solution to your guinea pig’s problems.

-Once they are inside they get used to your routines and ours squeak very helpfully at mealtimes to give us a gentle nudge that they want some food.
+Once they are inside they get used to your routines.
+They will also squeak very helpfully at mealtimes to give a gentle nudge that they want some food.

 Similarly, if your family spends a large amount of time outdoors particularly over summer doing activities such as gardening or playing with the children then they guinea pigs are more likely to enjoy spending the majority of their time outside too.
 This way they will get the social interaction that they need from you whilst you’re also concentrating on your hobbies.